ibm-cloud-docs/infrastructure-hub/faq-microsoft.md

 For Microsoft software that is purchased natively on {{site.data.keyword.cloud_notm}}, {{site.data.keyword.cloud_notm}} [support](/docs/account?topic=account-gettinghelp) is the first point of contact for any issue with a Microsoft software-related issue.

-IBM provides three support plans.
+IBM provides a choice of support plans.

 * Basic
 * Advanced
-* Premium.
+* Premium

 For more information, see [IBM support plans](/docs/account?topic=account-support-plans).